Pentagon station

-Pentagon station is a split platform station on the Washington Metro located adjacent to The Pentagon in Arlington, Virginia.
+Pentagon station is a split platform station on the Washington Metro located adjacent to The Pentagon in Arlington County, Virginia, United States.
 The station was opened on July 1, 1977, and is operated by the Washington Metropolitan Area Transit Authority.
 Providing service for both the Blue and Yellow Lines, the station is where the two lines diverge and thus acts as a transfer point.
 Northbound, both lines rise above ground, with the Blue Line serving the station, and the Yellow Line crossing the Potomac River into the District of Columbia.

 The station opened on July 1, 1977 with the completion of 11.8 mi of rail between National Airport and RFK Stadium.

-Photography is not allowed anywhere on the station grounds.
+Photography is not allowed anywhere inside the station or on station grounds.

 Bus service

 Pentagon station is also a major bus hub in northern Virginia.
 The current bus facility opened in 2001 as part of the Pentagon Renovation Program.